-The CG Spectrum game program builds skills that students can use to get good jobs in the game industry today.
-We will step you through the process to move you from a beginner to advanced in a step by step, scaffolded way.
+The CG Spectrum game design program builds skills that students can use to get good jobs in the game industry.
+We will guide you through the process to move you from beginner to advanced in a step by step way.

 We provide aspiring video game developers three important things:

 - Industry veterans to guide you and review your work weekly

 - Hands-on skills and practice with today’s tools and practices

 3. Skills for a Long Career